QPR-Land Map QPR The Amateur Days:

 There is information in the competing newspaper The Refeere that there were different opinions about a estimated attendance figure against Stoke of 30,000 or 40,000.
 Experienced football supporters or writers have no problem estimating attendances.
 It may be that 20,000 is deliberately set too low.
 It can be a way to trick with the revenue but there is also a possibility that 62000 is a bit too high in aim to attract Arsenal and the real figure could be around 50,000.
 Lower then 50,000 gives too little differences.
 The total must be correct for accounting reason (62’+20’ = 52’+30’).
 In any case, it must have been the highest number of spectators for Rangers.

-If you want to arrange a football match in the 20th century that gives an extraordinary large attendances, choose Good Friday in a brand new Stadium.
+If you want to arrange a football match in the 20th century that gives an extraordinary large attendances, choose London most promising football team at Good Friday in a brand new Stadium.